-“Experience of European countries can help Kazakhstan to implement progressive technologies and to find a balance between economic development and protection of the environment and public health.
+“The experience of European countries can help Kazakhstan to implement progressive technologies and to find a balance between economic development and protection of the environment and public health.
 Access to the relevant information is a first step to understand seriousness of the situation,” says Jindrich Petrlik, Director of Czech NGO Arnika – Toxics and Waste Programme.

 The conference will take place in the conference room of EU Delegation to Kazakhstan.
 More information.
 Prior registration is required.)
 Presentations of new data on pollution of the environment will take place in Ekibastuz (July 24), Balkhash (July 31), Nura (August 4), Temirtau (August 6).